Salt and Types of Salt in Salt Therapy

 Salt is used for various purposes, the most common in food industry to add flavor to foods.
 Salt is also used as a food preservative, due to the anti-bacterial and anti-fungal properties of salt.

 However, not all salt is created equal or the same; there are many types of salt to choose from – Grey Rock Salt, Himalayan Pink Salt, Kosher Salt, Sea Salt, Celtic Salt… and plain refined table salt.
-In this article we will group them and analyse from the SaltAir – Home Salt Therapy perspective.
+In this article we will group them and analysis from the SaltAir – Home Salt Therapy perspective.

 Refined salt, or table salt, is the most commonly used type of salt.
 It is usually highly processed by grounding and removing most of the impurities and trace minerals.